 4.1 Health care plans

 Students with particular medical conditions will have a health care plan drawn up and agreed with parents and/or health care professionals.
-Relevant staff are made of the requirements of the health care plans.
+Relevant staff are made aware of the requirements of the health care plans.

 4.2 Students with medical conditions